The difference between bookkeeping and accounting isn’t always black and white. Don’t get too hung up on titles and look at services instead.

+What’s the difference between bookkeeping and accounting?
 Unless you’re an accountant or bookkeeper, you may struggle to answer this question, and understandably so.
 On the surface, these professions are very similar: Bookkeepers and accountants both work with financial data and help you manage your finances.

-So, What Is Bookkeeping?
+What Is Bookkeeping?

 Bookkeeping is a crucial first step in the accounting process.
 Think of bookkeepers as athletes who start the track relay.
 They lay the foundation for accountants by recording financial transactions.
-Once the first leg of the race is finished, they hand over the batons—the financial information contained in ledgers and journals—to accountants to complete the race.
+Once the first leg of the race is finished, they hand the baton—the financial information contained in ledgers and journals—to accountants to complete the race.

-By recording transactions, bookkeepers track your finances so you can view at a glance how much money is entering and leaving your business.
+By recording financial transactions, bookkeepers track your finances so you can view at a glance how much money is entering and leaving your business.
 And because they’re tax compliant, you can feel confident they’ll keep you on the straight and narrow.